What is bankruptcy?

 How will bankruptcy affect my business?

 The type of bankruptcy you file and the form of your business determines the impact of bankruptcy on your business.
 Only individuals can file Chapter 13, so it can be used to reorganize the personal and business debts of a sole proprietor, but it will not affect a corporation, partnership, or limited liability company.
+A business will file under Chapter 7 or Chapter 11.

 Filing a Chapter 7 bankruptcy can wipe out your sole proprietorship's debts because it is not a separate legal entity from you.
 The business assets will be listed in the bankruptcy because they are your personal assets as well.
 A bankruptcy trustee will use the assets of a sole proprietorship to pay creditors back to the greatest possible extent.
 However, if you file a Chapter 7 bankruptcy there will be no impact to your business if it is organized as a partnership, corporation, or limited liability.